JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Introduction

 As an example use-case, consider a database aggregating per-stock order data for the NASDAQ exchange~\cite{nasdaqbv}.
 Suppose, that we would like to build a low-latency SQL interface for approximate aggregate queries over the past seven days of order data.
 On a typical day, there are 25M new orders that correspond to trades that are placed by brokers (up to 70,000 orders in any given second).
 A decent fraction of these orders are eventually canceled or prematurely terminated, for a variety of financial reasons.
 Thus, this database is highly dynamic with a large volume of new insertions (new orders) and a small but significant number of deletions (canceled orders).
 This paper explores such scenarios with similar motivating applications in internet-of-things monitoring and enterprise stream processing.

 Simple synopses like 1D histograms and uniform samples are easy to maintain dynamically.
 However, such structures are often inaccurate in high-dimensional data and selective query workloads.
 More complex synopses structures, e.g, ~\cite{yang2019deep,liang2021combining} can be optimized for a particular instance (dataset and query workload), but are generally harder to maintain online.
 For example, recently proposed learned synopses require expensive retraining procedures which limit insertion/deletion throughput~\cite{yang2019deep, hilprecht2019deepdb, ma2021learned}.
 Even classical stratified samples may have to be periodically re-optimized and re-balanced based on query and workload shifts~\cite{agarwal2013blinkdb}.
 These, expensive (re-)initialization procedures can significantly hurt insertion throughput, and accordingly, almost all existing AQP systems focus on the static data warehousing setting\footnote{A notable exception being the AQUA project~\cite{acharya1999aqua} from 20 years ago.}.
-Unfortunately, the existing techniques that \emph{are} designed for dynamic data, such as sketches and mergeable summaries~\cite{gan2020coopstore_, agarwal2012mergeable,poepselland}, often cannot handle arbitrary deletions or aggregation queries with arbitrary predicates easily.
-Thus, it is understood that most synopsis data structures have at least one of the following pitfalls in our desired dynamic setting: throughput, drift, or generality~\cite{chaudhuri2017approximate}.
+Unfortunately, the existing techniques that \emph{are} designed for dynamic data, such as sketches and mergeable summaries~\cite{gan2020coopstore, agarwal2012mergeable,poepselland, cormode2011synopses, gan2020coopstore, agarwal2012mergeable}, often cannot handle arbitrary deletions or aggregation queries with arbitrary predicates easily.